heyMP/frontend-dev/README.md

 # Front-end Dev
-My front end stack that changes day to day :)
+My front-end stack that changes day to day :)

 Here is a demo of the installation and a rundown of features. https://www.youtube.com/watch?v=nNmILmypXyU